Karen and Lee Duquette became

 trailer

 Lee Duquette was a union electrician and they traveled wherever there was work.
-So they moved around a bit in their RV trailer, and eventually ended up back in Florida in 1979.
-At that time, they bought a house in Hollywood, Florida and settled down so their children could stay put through their high school years.
+So they moved around a bit in their RV, and eventually ended up back in Florida in 1979, as shown above.
+Then they bought a house in Hollywood, Florida and settled down so their children could stay put through their high school years.
+After that, Lee and Karen Duquette started their RV travels, but still wintered in Florida.
+But in 2018, the entire family moved to South Carolina where Renee's husband was transferred by his job.
+So Lee Duquette parked their RV in Renee's yard for the winter months but they still did a lot of RV travels that are all posted on this website.

 the two RV Gypsies' HHR toad, MOB

-Karen and Lee Duquette spent three years researching trailers and motorhomes and decided that they would prefer a motorhome, not a pull trailer.
+Karen and Lee Duquette spent three years researching trailers and motorhomes and decided that they would prefer a motorhome, not like the pull trailer they previously owned.
 They sold their big full-size conversion van and bought a Chevy HHR because they read that it would make a great tow vehicle, known as a toad.
-Karen named the car "MOB" which stands for My Orange Baby.
+Karen Duquette named the car "MOB" which stands for My Orange Baby.

 townhouse

-They put their house up for sale and sold off most belongings, except for the necessities of life.
+Lee Duquette put their house up for sale and Karen Duquette sold off most belongings, except for the necessities of life.
 Then they each put in their retirement notice at work so they could become the two RV Gypsies and travel full-time even on their limited, fixed budget.

 Two RV Gypsies' RV - AWO - All We Own